Hokalaka2/voice-emotion-classification/README.md

 # voice-emotion-classification
-**Voice Classification Project for Machine Learning Class 0451 with Catie Baxter**
+**Voice Classification Project for Machine Learning Class 0451 with Catie Baxter and Otis Milliken**

 ## Abstract